DiegoZerm/python-for-hpc-clase/README.md

 ## Software prerequisites

-### Installation of the Anaconda Python Distribution
+### Python packages

-The examples discussed in this course are based on Python 3 and NumPy, SciPy, Cython, Numba, etc.
+The examples discussed in this course are based on Python 3 and NumPy, SciPy, Cython, Numba, matplotlib, and few more.
-To conveniently get access to all those packages, you can download and install Anaconda Python 3 into your home directory by using the script `aux/install_anaconda.sh`
+To conveniently get access to all those packages, you can e.g. download and install Anaconda Python or similar distributions.

 ### Jupyter presentation via RISE